 Please note, state assessments and federal accountability for state assessments result in frequent changes in requirements.
-The information on this page was prepared in April of 2015 and will be updated throughout the year.
+The information on this page was updated at the beginning of the 2017-18 school year and will be updated throughout the year.
 Meanwhile, we will answer your individual questions as best we can.
 Please email firstname.lastname@example.org.

 Q: Why is there so much attention on standards in schools, now?